sfuosdev/Docs/docs/tutorial-wsl/wsl-installation_macOS.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# What is Linux(WSL)?
+## Usage of Linux on MacOS
-Linux (WSL), or the Windows Subsystem for Linux, is a feature in Windows that allows you to run Linux directly on your Windows computer without needing a virtual machine or dual-boot setup.
-It gives you access to a Linux terminal where you can use Linux commands, run scripts, and even install software from Linux distributions like Ubuntu or Debian.
-WSL is popular among developers and system administrators because it combines the convenience of Windows with the power of Linux, making tasks like coding, testing, and automating processes much easier.
+macOS users needing a full Linux environment can use a virtual machine (VM) like VirtualBox or access a CSIL lab, where pre-configured Linux systems are available for development and testing.

-## MacOS Subsystem for Linux (WSL) Installation Guide
+## MacOS Subsystem for Linux Installation Guide

 Before you begin, ensure your system meets the following requirements:
 - **macOS 10.13 or later**